 Step 7.
 Clean sprinklers & check for leaks

 - Thread off sprinkler tips

-- Go to supply and turn on (not full blast)
+- Go to the supply and turn on the water (but not full blast)

 Before you start backfilling the sprinkler trenches, set and test your timer as well.

 If you don’t have any leaks, you’re good to go!
 Go ahead and put your sprinkler tips back on and backfill all of your trenches.

 Well, you’re at the tail end of my little series on how to install sprinklers and you may be asking yourself this question.
 Can we really do this?
 The answer is yes.
 Yes, you can DIY your sprinklers.
 There are SO many resources out there for you to learn how to install sprinklers.
 You can educate yourself, put in the sweat equity (aka digging for DAYS), and come away with a sprinkler system that you set and forget.